 - Arkansas School Band and Orchestra Association

 Ken Hatch (assistant professor) teaches clarinet at ASU.
 In addition to studio teaching, he coaches chamber music, teaches instrumental technique classes for music education majors, and conducting.
-He is currently serving as Chair of the Department of Music.
 Prior to his appointment at ASU, Mr. Hatch held positions as band director and woodwinds specialist at public schools in Texas.
 He has performed as guest conductor with the ASU Symphonic Band and Wind Ensemble.
 Mr. Hatch continues to be an active performer.
 He presently performs as clarinetist and saxophonist with the Arkansas Symphony Orchestra in Little Rock.

 Mr. Hatch has appeared as soloist with bands and orchestras throughout the south, including performances for the Arkansas State Bandmasters Association and the College Band Directors National Association.
 Mr. Hatch performed with the Baylor University Alumni Clarinet Quartet at ClarFest '97 in Lubbock, Texas.
 In 1972, he was a finalist in what was then the National Clarinet Competition in Denver, Colorado.
 Always interested in expanding the repertoire for single reeds, Mr. Hatch has premiered pieces by Jared Spears, Tom O'Connor, Gay Spears, and Craig Wadley.
 Randall Standridge has recently written A Faustian Sonata for Mr. Hatch.